-The biggest difference is that there’s a different bottom line.
+The biggest difference between the corporate sector and the nonprofit sector is the bottom line.
 In business, the ultimate goal is to make a profit.
-For nonprofits, the goal is to have a positive effect in the world.
-And staff members are generally expected to share that perspective, which can sometimes translate into longer hours and pitching in wherever you’re needed to help advance the mission.
+Nonprofits, on the other hand, have a double bottom line, which still looks at the financial status of an organization to ensure they are staying out of the red but also highly prioritzes the societal impact of an organization.
+This unwavering dedication to fulfilling the mission can translate to longer hours for staff and require them to pitch in wherever needed to help advance the mission.
 But staff members often derive an enormous sense of personal fulfillment from their work (particularly if the organization is well-run and getting results).

 2. Marketing Manager

+The next of your potential careers in nonprofit is marketing manager.
 Marketing managers generate interest in products or services by planning promotional campaigns.
-They may be involved in market research, negotiating marketing contracts, hiring staff and overseeing campaigns across radio, television, print, online media and billboards.
+They may be involved in market research, negotiating marketing contracts, hiring staff, and overseeing campaigns across radio, television, print, online media, and billboards.

 3. Fundraising Manager

-The median annual wage for public relations and fundraising managers is $107,320, according to the BLS.
-Employment is projected to grow 10 percent by 2026.
+The median annual wage for public relations and fundraising managers is $116,180, according to the BLS.
+Employment for these nonprofit careers is projected to grow nine percent by 2029.

 4. Social and Community Service Manager